ncatlab/nlab-content/pages/579.md

 * The composition of  strong epimorphisms is a strong epimorphism.
 If $f\circ g$ is a strong epimorphism, then $f$ is a strong epimorphism.

-* If $C$ has equalizers, then any morphism which is left orthogonal to all monomorphisms must automatically be an epimorphism.
+* If $C$ has [[equalizers]], then any morphism which is left orthogonal to all monomorphisms must automatically be an epimorphism.

 * Every [[regular epimorphism]] is strong.
 The converse is true if $C$ is [[regular category|regular]].